ITA | ENG

 Two-factor authentication turns your smartphone into your keychain, thus making it a critical point of vulnerability.

 Twitter CEO Jack Dorsey's own Twitter account was hacked (!) despite being protected by two-factor authentication.
 The attackers managed to deceive the phone provider, performing a "SIM swap", they managed to activate a new SIM on Dorsey's phone number.
 Taking possession of the phone number means being able to receive verification SMS for all accounts, perform password recovery, and much more.
-You can read all the details of the story in The New York Times.
+You can read all the details of the story on New York Times.

 Social engineering targets the vulnerability of the person, the emotional sphere that leads to mistakes and allows deception.